The science behind cosmetics

 Faces of Science teaches science that is needed for GCSE and gives the opportunity to meet the people who use this science for their jobs in the cosmetics industry.

-For the 2012-13 academic year the London College of Fashion has commenced an integrated MSc Cosmetic Science Course which replaces its original BSc (Hons) Cosmetic Science Course, which ran successfully for over 10 years.
+From the 2012-13 academic year the London College of Fashion commenced an integrated MSc Cosmetic Science Course which replaced their original BSc (Hons) Cosmetic Science Course, which ran successfully for over 10 years, this new course Msc in Cosmetic Science has now been running for 7 years.

 For more information about the course, and to discuss placement opportunities for students, please contact: